-In Ecosystems Services terms, access to green spaces provides 'non-material benefits that result from our interaction with the natural environment.
+2.232 In ecosystem services terms, access to green spaces provides 'non-material benefits' that result from our interaction with the natural environment.
 These non-material benefits include opportunities for informal recreation and physical exercise, as well as places for spiritual enrichment and inspiration.

-The Geographic Information Systems (GIS) EcoServ-GIS model has been used in the evidence base for health and well-being.
-EcoServ-GIS uses spatial data, such as greenspaces, habitats, landscape character, along with socio-economic data to show where ecosystem services occur and to indicate levels of demand (need) for a given ecosystem service and the capacity of the ecosystem to deliver that service.
+2.233 The Geographic Information Systems (GIS) EcoServ-GIS model has been used in the evidence base for health and well-being.

+2.234 EcoServ-GIS uses spatial data, such as greenspaces, habitats, landscape character, along with socio-economic data to show where ecosystem services occur and to indicate levels of demand (need) for a given ecosystem service and the capacity of the ecosystem to deliver that service.